 The Minor in Statistics at PLU

 PLU has developed a minor in Statistics to help students prepare for careers as statisticians.
-The requirements for this minor are a minimum of 24 semester hours from the courses listed below.
+The requirements for this minor are a minimum of 24 semester hours.

 Many of these courses have prerequisites, which must be taken beforehand.
 Careful curriculum planning is quite important because some of these courses are offered only every other year.
 It is also important to understand the prerequisites to various courses.